ashok426/demo_github_actions/README.md

 ### This is a README file for the project

-this is the sample project
+this is the sample calculator project to deploy in azure.